Join award winning author Irenosen Okojie on a course designed to explore the art and magic of short story writing.

 To see if you are eligible for a concessionary rate, please take a look at our concessions policy.

-Course tutor Irenosen Okojie will upload exercises and reading materials once a fortnight.
-Exercises will be due the following week, with discussion and feedback taking place the week thereafter.
+Course tutor Irenosen Okojie will upload exercises and reading materials once a fortnight on the following dates:

 The course will take place online and will require you to have access to the internet in the times above.
 Because of this, we ask that you are confident with using simple online sharing platforms, or at least willing to explore with guidance from Spread the Word.
 Full instructions will be emailed to participants a week before the course starts.
 Although there will be no live chats, there will be opportunities to interact with other course participants via feedback and general discussion.